duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_result_arrow_array`

 ---
 Convert a data chunk into an arrow struct array.
+Remember to call release on the respective ArrowArray object.

 #### Syntax